Biden says U.S. forces would defend Taiwan in the event of a Chinese invasion | Law-Order

 Biden's remarks are sure to enrage Beijing, which was greatly angered by a visit to Taiwan by U.S. House speaker Nancy Pelosi in August.
 That visit promoted China to conducted its largest-ever military exercises around Taiwan and China has protested moves by U.S. lawmakers to advanced legislation that would enhance U.S. military support for Taiwan.

-Chinese President Xi Jinping has vowed to bring democratically-governed Taiwan under Beijing's control and has not ruled out the use of force.
+Chinese President Xi Jinping has vowed to bring Taiwan under Beijing's control and has not ruled out the use of force.
+Taiwan strongly objects to China's sovereignty claims.
 There was no immediate response to a request for comment from China's embassy in Washington.

 In a phone call with Biden in July, Xi warned against playing with fire over Taiwan, saying "those who play with fire will perish by it."
 Asked last October if the United States would come to the defense of Taiwan, which the United States is required by law to provide with the means to defend itself, Biden said: "Yes, we have a commitment to do that."